tnichols217/notes/PHYS 121 - Physics 1/Labs/3/Analysis.md

 ## Method

 - Put a meter stick next to the string, parallel, with numbering visible from the side through the string
-- Measure the tip of the hook of th
+- Measure the tip of the hook of the spring at different weights

 # Abstract